randyau/datawebring/README.md

 # How's it work?

-The code is super duper simple.
-There's a list of sites in onionring-variables.js.
+There's a list of sites in `onionring-variables.js`.
-When a widget is loaded it looks at the URL of the site it is on, and does simple regext to figure out if it is on the official list of sites.
+When a widget is loaded it looks at the URL of the site it is on and does simple regexp to figure out if it is on the official list of sites.
-That lets it know where in the ordered list the browser is currently, and lets you walk the ring using the Next/Previous links.
+That lets it know where in the ordered list the browser is currently, and lets users walk the ring using the Next/Previous links.
 If the regex fails to find a match it shows an error message instead.
 That's it.
 Simple 90's tech.

 ## Daily Shuffling